-4 Non-Profits Served

-4

-2023 Q2

-Park District Grants
+Park District Awards

 Project Number: D4-1

 Expenditure Category: 7-Administrative/7.2-Transfers to Other Units of Government

 Impacted Community: General Public

-Funding Amount: \$1,000,000
+Funding Amount: \$2,765,000

 Project Status: In Progress

-This project will allocate funding to park districts located within the Board of Supervisors District 4, as well as the City of Folsom Parks and Recreation Department, for ARPA eligible expenditures and projects.
+This project will allocate funding to special purpose park districts located within the Board of Supervisors District 4, as well as the City of Folsom Parks and Recreation Department, for ARPA eligible expenditures and projects.
 Parks serve as a vital resource for the community, many of which are located within impacted and disproportionately impacted communities, and demand for parks and their role in promoting opportunities for safe social interaction and physical and mental relief further increased during the Pandemic.
 Additionally, many special districts, such as park districts did not receive other sources of recovery-related funding.
-The following entities have been identified to receive funding: Rio Linda-Elverta Recreation and Park District; North Highlands Recreation and Park District; Sunrise Recreation and Park District; Orangevale Recreation and Park District and City of Folsom Parks and Recreation.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Provide grants to dependent and independent park districts located within District 4.
+Performance Indicators and Outcomes: 1.
+Provide grants or award contracts to five special purpose dependent and independent park districts located within District 4.

 Community Support Organizations

 Project Number: D4-2

 Expenditure Category: 2-Negative Economic Impacts/2.34-Assistance to Impacted Non-profit

 Organizations

 Impacted Community: Non-profit Organizations

-Funding Amount: \$1,825,000
+Funding Amount: \$1,325,000

-Project Status: In Progress
+Project Status: Complete

-The purpose of this project is to award grants to 501(c)(3) non-profit organizations that provide services to populations experiencing substance abuse or homelessness to help individuals move towards self-sufficiency and greater independence.
+The purpose of this project is to award grants to three 501(c)(3) non-profit organizations that provide services to populations experiencing substance abuse or homelessness to help individuals move towards self-sufficiency and greater independence.
 The Pandemic has further increased the financial challenges and demand for services provided by non-profit organizations, and this allocation will provide financial assistance to allow them to continue to serve some of the most vulnerable populations in the County of Sacramento.
-The following organizations have been identified to participate in the grant project: Powerhouse Ministries; North Sacramento HART; Citrus Heights HART; Orangevale-Fair Oaks HART; and Folsom HART.
+The following organizations have been identified to participate in the grant project: Powerhouse Ministries; Citrus Heights HART; and Orangevale-Fair Oaks HART.

 Use of Evidence: